lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 The reason?
 I had this constant long list of things I knew I _needed_ to do but quite frankly, I had absolutely no interest in doing.
 Rewriting my landing page?
 I had just sunk 10 hours redesigning it a few weeks ago and I didn't feel like spending any more time on a static site.
 I also get writer's block trying to think of how to stretch "we help you manage your personal finances!" into 10 pages of unique content that will rank on Google.

 I go back and forth a lot on hiring.
-On one hand, I feel like I've really embodied this whole "solopreneur" thing and made it a big part of my identify in the Indie Hackers space.
-This has made me resistant to adding more to the team, almost to a fault.
+I feel like I've really embodied this whole "solopreneur" thing and made it a big part of my identity in the Indie Hackers space.
+This has made me resistant to adding more to the team.
 A part of me feels that I've come this far on my own, why shouldn't I keep going?
 I don't have a pressing need for help.
 Reasonably, I could go away for a week or two and everything would still be running smoothly (aside from support tickets piling up).

 I used to feel selfish for wanting to work on Lunch Money on my own.
-It sounds silly to say now, but I've been actively fighting this for the last few months.
-Like I've built something really neat and I am selfish for not sharing the behind-the-scenes with anyone else.
-A couple of months ago, I actively spent time and energy trying to convince investors who reach out that continuing bootstrapped and solo is the best route for me and that I didn't care to hyper-grow to a million users.
+It sounds silly to say now, and I've been actively fighting this for the last few months.
+Like I've built something really neat and I am selfish for not sharing the joy of running this business with anyone who comes my way and asks to be a part of it.
+A couple of months ago, I actually spent time and energy convincing investors who reach out that continuing bootstrapped and solo is the best route for me and that I didn't care to hyper-grow to a million users.
 I've since smartened up and now I just ignore them.

 I also spend a lot of time thinking about what I would do if I had 20 to 40 extra hours per week.
 A recurring idea is that I'd love to help and encourage the next set of solopreneurs via some sort of mentorship.